 Looking through a camera at what’s happening outside was first done by Nazis in 1942, to keep an eye on the immense V-2 rockets.
 Now, you too can look outside, and using your smartphone.
 Something that Nazis could not do.

-And your camera will be inside the doorbell, so you can see people at the door, particularly the finger.
+And your camera will be inside the doorbell, so you can see people at the door, particularly their index finger.
 Video doorbells, the WiFi ones, have been attempted for several years now.
-DoorBot raised $1 million from VCs over a year ago, and is now shipping, rebranded as Ring.
-And there’s been crowdfunded Chui, i-Bell, smartbell, etc. They look different but it’s a given that they cost $199 and work with an iPhone.
+DoorBot raised $1 million from VCs over two years ago, and is finally shipping, having been re-branded as Ring.
+And there’s been crowdfunded Chui, i-Bell, Smartbell, etc. They look different but somehow they all cost $199 and work with an iPhone.

 A big reason for placing an outdoor surveillance camera in the space of a regular doorbell is that the two wires coming out of the wall carry 16-24V AC, from a transformer rated at 10-30VA.
 Just think of the doorbell buttons that glow yellow.
 While WiFi provides wireless data connectivity, getting power outside does take an effort.
 Bringing power from inside requires drilling the wall.
 An outdoor outlet with a wallwart and a long cable would at best be unsightly and potentially hazardous.
 Batteries would run out eventually or get destroyed in particularly hot or cold weather, and the unit would have to be removed to install new batteries.